F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 |

 Complete these tasks to deploy Cloud Failover Extension in Microsoft Azure.
 Before getting started, we recommend you review the `Known Issues <https://github.com/F5Networks/f5-cloud-failover-extension/issues>`_ and :ref:`faq`.
+To see how to run CFE on Azure when BIG-IP instances have no route to public internet, see :ref:`isolated-env`.

 .. include:: /_static/reuse/initial-config.rst